RufelleEmmanuelPactol/Tukma-Backend/docs/auth-api.md

 - `firstName`: Required - User's first name
 - `lastName`: Required - User's last name
 - `isApplicant`: Required - Must be set to `true` for applicants
+- `hasJob`: Optional - Can be true, false, or null (defaults to null for applicants)

 ### Sign Up - Recruiters
 - `email`: Required - Must be a unique email address